 The underlying logical relationships of things exist within five aspects, meaning that the emergence and development of things are shaped by these five factors.
 People's ignorance and cognitive deficiencies regarding these underlying relationships inevitably lead to one-sided attachments and partial understandings, resulting in errors in decision-making and catastrophic, irreversible consequences that run counter to their intentions.

-From a macro perspective, the forces that truly influence, shape, determine, and transform social phenomena and human behavior lie in five aspects: power scheming, Yin-Yang, cause and effect, Alaya Consciousness, and the Heavenly Tao.
+From a macro perspective, the forces that truly influence, shape, determine, and transform social phenomena and human behavior lie in five aspects: Power Schemes, Yin-Yang, Cause and Effect, Alaya Consciousness, and the Heavenly Tao.
 Only when humanity attains a complete understanding of these five aspects can it be said to possess flawless wisdom.
 However, in reality, most people's understanding of the underlying logical relationships of things is incomplete, one-sided, biased, and erroneous.
 This is the primary cause of suffering in both this life and the next.

 Failures in life and career primarily stem from a lack of wisdom and self-cultivation.
 The main reason some people ultimately experience outcomes that backfire—miscalculating and completely defeating themselves in officialdom, the workplace, or business—is due to their lack of a comprehensive understanding of the underlying logical relationships of things, leading to one-sided attachments.

-People’s one-sided understanding of power scheming, Yin and Yang, cause and effect, Alaya consciousness, and the Heavenly Tao is actually a defect in wisdom.
+People’s one-sided understanding of Power Schemes, Yin and Yang, Cause and Effect, Alaya Consciousness, and the Heavenly Tao is actually a defect in wisdom.
 With such defects in wisdom, people will inevitably make biases and errors in both macro decision-making and judgments of things.
 The negative consequences of these biases and errors may appear in the short term, while others may carry over into future lifetimes.

-For those who cling one-sidedly to Legalism or military strategy, their failure to understand or neglect of underlying logical relationships often leads them to believe that power and scheming are paramount, and that wisdom alone determines everything.
-If they encounter defeat, their first instinct is often to blame a flaw in their strategy or scheming.
+For those who cling one-sidedly to Legalism or military strategy, their failure to understand or neglect of underlying logical relationships often leads them to believe that power and schemes paramount, and that wisdom alone determines everything.
+If they encounter defeat, their first instinct is often to blame a flaw in their strategy or schemes.
 In reality, the factors that determine the ultimate success or failure of an endeavor are multifaceted.
-These include not only the dialectical relationship between yin and yang—where the sun, having reached its zenith, inevitably begins to decline, and the moon, after waxing, must eventually wane—but also the deeper forces of cause and effect, karma, the subconscious, and divine will.
+These include not only the dialectical relationship between Yin and Yang—where the sun, having reached its zenith, inevitably begins to decline, and the moon, after waxing, must eventually wane—but also the deeper forces of cause and effect, karma, the subconscious, and divine will.
 How can one truly assess these factors in isolation?

 Also take, for example, those who cling one-sidedly to heavenly nature tend often to follow the way of nature, acting spontaneously, and they resist or reject all forms of power and scheming.
 Little do they realize that the Tao not only exists and operates in a state of non-action, but all phenomena and means of action are also manifestations of non-action.
 In other words, non-action is action, and action is non-action.
 If one deviates from the Tao, even non-action becomes a form of action; but if one remains in harmony with the Tao, even action is in essence non-action.